 Steelmaking is the manufacturing of steel from iron ore or scrap.
 Pig iron is well known as the basic block of all ferrous metals, produced from refined iron ore in a blast furnace with the addition of charcoal, limestone, and air.

-Steel can be obtained if pig iron is further refined and some amount of carbon is added.
-If this is done, the crystalline structure of the metal changes and steel is then obtained.
 This is the most common steelmaking process ever known.
-Well, in this reading, we’ll explore the various methods of steelmaking.
+In this reading, we’ll explore the various methods of steelmaking.

 Let’s Get Started!